lastlockedroom/lastlockedroom.github.io/_posts/2024-12-28-offering-to-nothing.md

 One time, an electrician showed up and informed me that one of the outlets in my bathroom was not properly grounded -- possibly for years.
 The fact that neither I nor my roommate had ever been electrocuted was nothing short of a small miracle.

 You could trace my luck even further back: after all, I was born in a stable home, had good education, am not in debt, and am surrounded by friends and family who love me.
-Even as something as this -- being able to post online and having a small enough audience that reads is something worth considering lucky.
+Even something as this -- being able to post online and having a small enough audience that reads is something worth considering lucky.

 I was born under a lucky star, as they say.